 What is a memoir?
 There is a similarity between a book about a writer’s life memories and a book offering advice on how to manage and handle difficult times.

-If you change your voice, you will probably find that switching from the past to the present also comes naturally.
+If you change your voice, you will probably find that switching from the past to the present tense in a memoir also comes more naturally.

 For example: